Russian mobile operators stop selling Apple's iPhone, report says

 MTS is actively pushing sales of Apple's tablet computer the iPad, as it sees a huge potential for such products in Russia, the representative said.

-A spokesman for Megafon said on Wednesday that it has not sold iPhones since 2009.
+A spokesman for Megafon (MFON.MM) (MFONq.L) said on Wednesday that it has not sold iPhones since 2009.

 Vimpelcom and Apple did not immediately respond to requests for comment.